 The outdoor tasting pavilion at Eberle Winery.
 (Photo by Anna Volpicelli)

 Amid vineyards and gardens, Eberle's pagoda-style patio feels like a piece of eden in Wine Country.
 Considered a pioneer in Paso Robles, Gary Eberle was one of the first winemakers in the region.
-Now, over 25 years later, the winery is known for the quality of its cabernet sauvignon, syrah and zinfandel; and Eberle still greets guests during daily wine tastings.
+Over 25 years later, his winery is known for the quality of its cabernet sauvignon, syrah and zinfandel; and Eberle, who was named an American Wine Legend by Wine Enthusiast in 2020, still greets guests during daily wine tastings.
 Don't miss out on a tour of the caves, which stretch nearly 17,000 feet underground, say hi to the poodles, and look out for regular winemaker dinners and even travel expeditions.

 // Tastings are available daily by appointment; Eberly Winery, 3810 Hwy 46 East (Paso Robles), eberlewinery.com

-This family-run winery offers five great Rhone labels, including Austin Hope and Treana, each best enjoyed in the vineyard's cool picnic area.
+Name the 2022 American Winery of the Year by Wine Enthusiast, this family-run winery offers five great Rhone labels, including Austin Hope and Treana, each best enjoyed in the vineyard's cool picnic area or a private cabana.
 Go for the lively vibe, charming people, and gorgeous views.
-Book a deep dive in the special aromas of the wines ($60/non-members) or go for a seated tasting in the cellar ($25/tasting).

-// Tastingsare available10am to 5pm daily by reservation; 1585 Live Oak Rd, hopefamilywines.com
+// Indoor and outdoor tastings $25)are available10am to 5pm daily by reservation; 1585 Live Oak Rd, hopefamilywines.com